neighborhoods/kojo-phinx-templates/README.md

 vendor/bin/phinx create CreateObserverJobType --template=vendor/neighborhoods/kojo-phinx-templates/src/Migration/CreateJobTypeMigration.template.php.dist
 ```

-Open the generated migration, update the component namespace at the top and job type attributes.
+Open the generated migration, update the job type attributes.
+The values in the migration should not depend on other classes.
+Copy constant values, rather than referencing them.
-The migration assumes the worker is named `Worker` and its actor family is generated using the [Kojo Worker Decorator Component](https://github.com/neighborhoods/KojoWorkerDecoratorComponent).

 ### Job Scheduling